Traditional Composting, Vermicomposting, and Bokashi: What’s the Difference?

 Read More

-DIY: Build Your Own Worm Bin
+DIY: Building Your Own Worm Bin & Getting Started Vermicomposting

 Don’t think you have any room for traditional backyard composting at home?
 We hear that often from residents with small yards or who live in apartments or condos.
 Have you considered composting with a worm bin?
 Now, don’t make that face.
 Worm bins are easy, don’t smell, are a great way to recycle food, and…